Official recording of children who die immediately after birth

 Naming

-The persons entitled to do so must declare in writing the first names they have given the child.
+Parents must declare the child's first name in writing.
 If the first names are given by the parents by mutual agreement, the declaration of one parent is sufficient if it contains an assurance that the other parent agrees.

 The first name and family name of the child is entered in the documents.